wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-azure-ad-connect/includes/2-configure-prerequisites.md

  *  **MSOL\_\[id\].** This account is created during installation of Azure AD Connect, and it’s configured to synchronize objects to Azure AD.
 The account has directory replication permissions in your on-premises Active Directory and write permission on certain attributes to enable the Exchange Hybrid Deployment.
  *  **AAD\_\[id\].** This account is the service account for the synchronization engine, and it’s created with a randomly generated complex password automatically configured to never expire.
 When the directory synchronization service runs, it uses the service account credentials to read from your on-premises Active Directory and then to write the contents of the synchronization database to Azure AD by using the Microsoft 365 global administrator credentials specified during configuration of Azure AD Connect.

+>[!WARNING]
-Don't change the service account after installing Azure AD Connect.
+>Don't change the service account after installing Azure AD Connect.
 If you do, directory synchronization will try to use the service account created during synchronization.
 If the account is changed, directory synchronization will stop running and scheduled directory synchronizations will no longer occur.

 ### Database requirements